apache/openwhisk/ansible/README_DISTRIBUTED.md

 ansible-playbook -i environments/distributed provision_env_dist.yml
 ```

-Ensure that the ansible vm can authenticate to the openwhisk VMs via SSH using the following command.
+Ensure that the ansible vm can authenticate to the OpenWhisk VMs via SSH using the following command.
 If using a private key that is not in the default ~/.ssh folder, either add the parameter "--keyfile=/path/to/file.pem" to each ansible playbook command, or add "private_key_file=/path/to/file.pem" to ansible.cfg in the OpenWhisk ansible subdirectory.

 ```
 ansible all -i environments/distributed -m ping